 If you are just starting; anything will do!
 There are a lot of unused pianos and keyboards in this world, so see if someone will lend you something that you can play "Raindrops" on and get used to playing your fingers 1, 3 and 5 learning chords.
-You can also find them at second-hand sales places, like Marketplace on Facebook, Gumtree, or on community groups.
+You can also find them at second-hand sales places, like Marketplace on Facebook, Gumtree or garage sales / swap meets.

 Of course it is much more of a pleasure and it will help you truly find your inner musician if you have an instrument you love.

 - Whether to go for an acoustic, wooden piano, or a digital keyboard

 If you have the space, an upright or grand piano will give you a lifetime of pleasure.
 It will nurture a better playing technique and they usually have more of a story/personality.
 I believe wooden pianos are easier to love, and that that love is something that will make your music sound better.
 Their prices range from "free" for a piano that is just looking for a good home, after its owners can't accommodate it any more, to several hundred thousand for the customised Fazioli I have on my wish list...
 With a second-hand piano, make sure you love the sound.
 I strongly recommend investing $100 or so in getting a piano tuner to assess it for you.
 We live in an era where a generation of pianos is retiring.
 They can be complete rubbish, but there are also many fine instruments out there, that may go for a very reasonable price.
 Remember, with acoustic pianos there are ongoing costs of getting it tuned regularly.